MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/re2-library.md

 ## RE2 library

-The following sections list the regular expression syntax accepted by the RE2 library.
+The following sections describe the regular expression syntax accepted by the RE2 library.

 ### Syntax overview